Representation Dependence of Superficial Degree of Divergences in Quantum Field Theory

-The first reason mentioned above is no longer a holy believe \cite{bendr, spect} and one can show that there exists an infinite number of Hamiltonians which are neither Hermitian nor \textit{PT}-symmetric and have real spectra as well \cite{newclass}.
+The first reason mentioned above is no longer a holy belief and one can show that there exists an infinite number of Hamiltonians which are neither Hermitian nor $\mathcal{PT}$-symmetric and have real spectra as well.
 On the other hand, normalizability have not been stressed in the sense that there are no known technique by which one can get rid of it.
-In view of the amazing features found in the quasi-Hermitian theories one may wonder if they can offer a clue by which we decide if non-renormalizability of a theory is a technical or a conceptual problem.
-If it is technical then what is the calculational algorithm that can be used to get rid of it?.
-In this work we try to answer this question via the introduction of a new non-Hermitian model and prove that it has a real spectrum.
-What is amazing in the non-Hermitian quantum field model introduced in this work is that the couplings of the non-Hermitian quantum field model and the equivalent Hermitian quantum field model have different mass dimensions which suggest that normalizability of a theory is representation dependent and one can go, in principle, to an equivalent representation for which the problem does not exist.
-To elaborate this point, let us talk about the meaning of normalizability.
-A normalizable theory is that one which has a finite number of infinite amplitudes which can be cured by introducing a finite number of counter terms.
-On the other hand, a non-renormalizable theory has an infinite number of infinite amplitudes and to turn them finite one has to introduce an infinite number of counter terms and thus one can not execute the calculations because of the existing of infinite number of unknowns (counter terms ).
-Remarkably, the renormalizability of the theory is determined by the mass dimensions of the coupling in the interaction Hamiltonian and the lowest mass dimension for a theory to be renormalziable is zero.
-If the coupling has a negative mass dimension then the theory is non-renormalizable.
-In this work, although we did not know yet a representation in which the non-Renormalizable $\phi^{6}$ theory under consideration can be turned renormalizable, we want to spread the message that the dimension (in terms of mass) of the coupling constant is not the same in different equivalent representations for some theory which give us a hope that one can, in principle, find an equivalent representation for a non-renormalizble theory for which the theory in this representation is renormalizable.

-In Ref. \cite{newclass}, we introduced the non-Hermitian Hamiltonian of the form;
+In this work we argue that a question of the form "is non-renormalizability of a theory is a technical or a conceptual problem?" is legal.
+Also, one may ask if it is technical then what is the calculational algorithm that can be used to get rid of it?
+However, before trying to answer this question, we refer to an unstressed but interesting result in Ref. \cite{bendvs}.
+In this article, the authors have obtained the vacuum energy of the $\mathcal{PT}$-symmetric $\left( i\phi ^{3}\right) $ scalar field theory which ought to be the same as the vacuum energy of the corresponding equivalent Hermitian theory.
+Although the $\mathcal{PT}$-symmetric $\left( i\phi^{3}\right) $ is finite in $0+1$ space time dimensions, the authors found that the Hermitian theory suffers from the existence of divergences.
+This interesting result pushed us to ask the above question because the results in Ref. \cite{bendvs} show the equivalence between finite theory and a theory with divergences. \ In fact, Bender \textit{et.al }showed that the finite non-Hermitian theory described by the Hamiltonian density of the form;

-where $p$ is the momentum operator.
-We showed that this Hamiltonian has the Hermitian equivalent form;
+in $0+1$ dimensions of the space-time is equivalent to the divergent Hermitian Hamiltonian of the form;